 He is the author of “Seoul Man: A Memoir of Cars, Culture, Crisis, and Unexpected Hilarity Inside a Korean Corporate Titan,” selected as a New York Post Best Book of 2016.

-He writes a regular column for Forbes, and his writing has also appeared in Foreign Policy, the Washington Post and the Diplomat.
+His writing has appeared in PR News, Forbes, Foreign Policy, the Washington Post and the Diplomat.

 Ahrens attended West Virginia University where he received a bachelor’s degree in mechanical engineering.
 He lives in the Washington, D.C., area with his wife, Rebekah; daughters Annabelle and Penelope; and Labrador, Chairman.